 2 To Lounge, Stay Put

 Once comfortable, do not move out of your spot.
-Stay put and allow the sense that your mind and body have rejoin to return.
+Stay put and allow the sense that your mind and body have rejoined.
 Then stay put even longer.
-Cover yourself with a comforting throw blanket for additional comfort or warmth.
+Nestle into a plush pillow and cover yourself with a comforting throw blanket for additional comfort or warmth.
 You may even get a sensation that you are dropping, as if sinking into the chair; allow that sensation to wash over you.
 You are now beginning to lounge.

 In the Edit: Pictured from left to right,. top to bottom: Cashmere Cable Throw, Camel (Scully & Scully), Animaná – Daunk Throw (Wolf & Badger), OYUNA Uno cashmere throw (Selfridges), Harris Tweed Throw, Serena & Lily Henley Wool Throw, Frette Mia Rex Fur Cashmere Throw, Vada Regency Beaded Grey Brown Wool Blanket.